juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 As he said this he turned to face Jean who bumbled around in confusion, "Why are you looking at me?
 I don't know anything about this."

-"Well you are our foremost expert in anything medical.
+"Well, you are our foremost expert in anything medical.
 I can only rely on you to come up with an idea for this," Sect Leader Larks admitted with a bitter smile.

 "I'm not even sure if pursuing this topic will be possible for me.
 You know the oath I have taken to "first do no harm".
 What certainty is there that whatever I will put Shuri through won't harm her?"
 Jean challenged.

-"Its all about managing the hormone levels, and organ transplantation," Sect Leader Larks summarised roughly.
+"It's all about managing the hormone levels, and organ transplantation," Sect Leader Larks summarised roughly.

 "You want me to mess with the hormonal balance of a person?"
 Jean blurted out in a burst of anger.
 "You're asking someone who has lived a majority of her life never experiencing the dopamine high of eating chocolate, to mess with someone else's hormone levels?!"